benma/benma.github.io/_posts/2020-09-02-trezor-keepkey-passphrase.md

 I have been in regular contact with a KeepKey representative.
 They didn't slate a fix for development yet, stating that they are working on higher priority items first.

+**Update November 2021**: ShapeShift [fixed the issue](https://shapeshift.com/library/keepkey-firmware-update-6-5-1) in the KeepKey and donated the bounty to [Brink](https://brink.dev/) upon my request.

 I performed the attack successfully by interactively modifying Electrum, running on Bitcoin Testnet.

 # Preface